uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

    .. code-block:: none

-      > ubos-install --deviceclass espressobin /dev/sda
+      > ubos-install /dev/sda

 #.
 Shut down the EspressoBIN and turn off power.

 #.
-Remove the SD card and insert it into your EspressoBIN.
+Remove the SD card from your EspressoBIN.
 If you created a UBOS staff,
    insert the staff into the USB port.
 Then, connect the EspressoBIN's USB power port to your computer.